-Site improvements 5-15 years Equipment and furniture 5 years
+Buildings and additions Site improvements Equipment and furniture 20-50 years 5-15 years 5 years

 Deferred Outflows of Resources - A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
-Deferred amounts on bond refundings are included in the academy-wide financials statements.
-The amounts represent the difference between the reacquisition price and the net carrying amount of the prior debt.
 For academy-wide financial statements, the Academy reports deferred outflows of resources as a result of pension and OPEB plan earnings.
 This amount is the result of a difference between what the plan expected to earn from plan investments and what is actually earned.
 This amount will be amortized over the next four years and included in pension and OPEB expense.
 Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining services lives of the employees and retirees in the plans.
 The Academy also reported deferred outflows of resources for pension and OPEB contributions made after the measurement date.
-This amount will reduce the net pension and OPEB liabilities in the following vear.
+This amount will reduce the net pension and OPEB liabilities in the following year.